Dungeons & Dragons: Licensing

-Early in the game's history, TSR took no action against small publishers' production of D&D compatible material and even licensed Judges Guild to produce D&D materials for several years, such as City State of the Invincible Overlord.
+Early in the game's history, TSR took no action against small publishers' production of D&D-compatible material and even licensed Judges Guild to produce D&D materials for several years, such as City State of the Invincible Overlord.
 This attitude changed in the mid-1980s when TSR took legal action to try to prevent others from publishing compatible material.
 This angered many fans and led to resentment by the other gaming companies.
 Although TSR took legal action against several publishers in an attempt to restrict third-party usage, it never brought any court cases to completion, instead settling out of court in every instance.
 TSR itself ran afoul of intellectual property law in several cases.

+Open Game License, other licenses and Creative Commons

 With the launch of Dungeons & Dragonss 3rd Edition, Wizards of the Coast made the d20 System available under the Open Game License (OGL) and d20 System trademark license.
 Under these licenses, authors were free to use the d20 System when writing games and game supplements.
 The OGL has allowed a wide range of unofficial commercial derivative work based on the mechanics of Dungeons and Dragons to be produced since 2000; it is credited with increasing the market share of d20 products' and leading to a "boom in the RPG industry in the early 2000s".
+During the 2000s and 2010s, there was also a trend towards reviving and recreating older editions of D&D, known as the Old School Revival.
+This, in turn, inspired the creation of "retro-clones", games that more closely recreate the original rule sets, using material placed under the OGL along with non-copyrightable mechanical aspects of the older rules to create a new presentation of the games.

+Wizards of the Coast also licensed out various settings to official partners.
+In 2000, The Kingdoms of Kalamar by Kenzer & Company became an official setting for 3rd Edition; they held the license until 2007.
+White Wolf Publishing's Arthaus division licensed Gamma World in 2001 and Ravenloft in 2002; both licenses ended in 2005.
+Also in 2002, Margaret Weis and Don Perrin's Sovereign Press created the Dragonlance Campaign Setting (2003) for Wizards of the Coast; they subsequently licensed the Dragonlance setting for further development until 2007.
+Shannon Appelcline, in the book Designers & Dragons (2014), wrote that by 2007 "Wizards seemed to be calling all licenses home" which lead to speculation that a new edition of Dungeons & Dragons was in development.